ipld/specs/selectors/selector-syntax.md

 *Prerequisites: [Selectors](https://github.com/ipld/specs/blob/master/selectors/selectors.md).

 IPLD Selectors are represented as IPLD data nodes.
 This is great for embedding them in a structured way, but authoring them or viewing them in this format isn't the easiest.
-This Syntax provides a textual DSL for reading/writing selectors in a more text friendly format.
+This syntax provides a textual DSL for reading/writing selectors in a more text friendly format.

 Tooling can be used to convert between formats and even various styles optimized for the use-case at hand.